Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 #### annotation.linkedVideoRelationRepoName

-The name of the relation associating screenshots with their videos.
+The name of a relation associating screenshots with their videos.

 Default value: `oa:linkedVideo`